catppuccin/remnote/README.md

 ### 📥 Plugin Installation

-1. Open Remnote (either the Desktop-, Mobile App or Website)
+1. Open RemNote (either the Desktop-, Mobile App or Website)
 2. Navigate to `Plugins and Themes` and check the `Show Themes` box.
 3. Search for **Catppuccin** and click the `Install` button.
 4. Navigate to `Plugin Settings` and scroll to `Catppuccin`.